For best results, use a digital kitchen scale and measure the ingredients directly into the bowl/saucepan, as you proceed with the recipe.

 Place a rubber spatula and a whisk on a plate next to the stovetop to have them close and ready to use interchangeably.

-Sift the cocoa powder (15 gr; 0.5 oz; 3 Tbs.) through a fine-mesh sieve and into a bowl if you haven’t already done so.
-Cocoa powder always needs sifting so do not skip it even if, judging by the looks of your cocoa powder, it seems unnecessary.
+Sift the cocoa powder (15 gr; 0.5 oz; 3 Tbs.) through a fine-mesh sieve and into a small bowl if you haven’t already done so.
+Do not skip sifting, even if it seems unnecessary.

 Put the chopped chocolate (140 gr; 5 oz.) in a large heatproof bowl; set aside.